suot/cpiSearchEngine-frontend/README.md

 ## Introduction
-This web application is a domain search engine consisting of web crawling, keyword searching, and word suggestions.
+This web application is a domain search engine providing features of web crawling, keyword searching, and word suggestions.
 ## Architecture
-Frontend server is developed by Vue, Router, and Vuex, backend is built by Java Spring Boot Restful API, and it is deployed in AWS EC2.
+The frontend server is developed by Vue, Router, and Vuex, the backend is built by Java Spring Boot Restful API, and it is deployed in AWS EC2.

 Web crawling feature is implemented by using JSoup, StringTokenizer, Regex, Recursion, TST, and InvertedIndex; Keyword searching, including the pagination and caching, is implemented via Heap select and separate chaining; Word suggestions are developed via Edit distance, heap select, and quick sort.